Penis irritation is an uncomfortable, unpleasant, or painful sensation on or around the penis. In some cases, the penis may become red and swollen.

 - Alcohol soaked cotton swab: Alcohol may kill certain types of bacteria.
 Some anecdotal evidence suggests rubbing alcohol on the affected area may address the cause of irritation.
 More scientific research is necessary to prove this conclusively.

 - Dilute apple cider vinegar: Again, anecdotal evidence suggests putting diluted apple cider vinegar onto the area may help.
-However, research examining the effects of apple cider vinegar on skin conditions suggest it may cause irritation.
+However, research examining the effects of apple cider vinegar on skin conditions suggest it may

 - Avoid sexual activities: Engaging in sex may lead to further irritation.
 If the cause of irritation is an STI, not having sex will prevent a person from passing it on.